nathalia-dev/health-finder/README.md

 - **Display healthTopic's card**: some healthTopics could be very extensive.
 Based on that, I've chosen to implement expand/minimized buttons to Related Items and Sections.
 They all starts minimize and the user choose to open.

 - **Sections(articles) button name**: I've decided to call this button as "Sections(articles)", because the assessment has the explicit requeriment to display "Sections" on the page, and I wanted to make clear that they are there.
-But, thinking about the User's perspective I thought would be more understable to called as "Articles".
+But, thinking about the user's perspective, I thought would be more understandable to called it as "Articles".

 - **Style**: Althought it was not required, to let things easier to be seen I've applied some basic Bootstrap classes.

-- **Testing**: all the core functionalities were tested.
+- **Testing**: All the core functionalities were tested.

 ## Improvements